 Companies can pay a fully or partially franked dividend.
 A fully franked dividend means the company pays tax on the entire dividend, so the investor receives all the tax paid on the dividend as a franking credit.

 Franking credits are refundable to people whose total franking credits exceed their income tax liability for the year.
 This can increase the income of people with portfolios of fully franked shares who don’t pay tax (such as retirees in pension phase and charities), and those on lower marginal tax rates than the company tax rate of 30%.

-Currently super funds pay a maximum of 15% tax on contributions and investment earnings for members’ accounts in the accumulation phase (and for members in Transition to Retirement (TTR)).
+Currently super funds pay a maximum of 15% tax on contributions and investment earnings for members’ accounts in the accumulation phase, and for members in Transition to Retirement (TTR) accounts.
 Investment earnings on members’ accounts in the pension phase are exempt from tax.

-Accordingly, the benefit of franking credits on investment returns is reflected in the performance of the option.
+The benefit of franking credits on investment returns shows in the performance of the option.
 The rate applicable will depend on the investment option, given the exposure to Australian shares is different for each option.

-Member Direct is AustralianSuper’s direct investment option.
-With Member Direct, members can choose from shares in the top 300 companies listed on the ASX, a selection of exchange traded funds (ETFs) and term deposits with varying maturities.
-Members can combine these with the managed options on offer so they can dial up or down how much of their portfolio they want to invest directly themselves.
+With Member Direct, AustralianSuper’s direct investment option, members can choose from shares in the top 300 companies listed on the ASX, a selection of exchange traded funds (ETFs) and term deposits with varying maturities.
+Members can combine these with the managed options, to dial up or down how much of their portfolio they want to invest directly themselves.

-Franking credits received in the Member Direct investment option are attributed to members in the option based on their investment choices, so they receive their respective benefit of those franking credits.
-This is reflected in members' investment returns.
+The Member Direct investment option attributes franking credits to members based on their investment choices, so they receive their respective benefit of those franking credits.
+This will then show in members' investment returns.

 1. This calculation is based on the full company tax rate of 30%.
 More information on this can be found on the ATO website.